milaboratory/mixcr/doc/export.rst

 ::

-    mixcr exportReadsForClones clonesAndAlignments.clna 2 12 45 reads_of_my_clones.fastq.gz
+    mixcr exportReadsForClones --id 2 12 45 clonesAndAlignments.clna reads_of_my_clones.fastq.gz

-See ``mixcr exportReadsForClones -h`` for more information.
+See ``mixcr help exportReadsForClones`` for more information.

 ..
 MiXCR can preserve the mapping between initial reads and final clonotypes.
 There are several options for accessing this information.